abrichards10/abrichards10/README.md

 ### :woman_technologist: This is me:
 I am a Full Stack Developer Specializing in Flutter and Node.js <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from San Francisco.

-(_Also a Python and Web Instructor, and Tech Developer Teaching Assistant_)
+(_Also a Python, Web and Game Dev Instructor, Career Mentor and Tech Developer Leader_)

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building iOS, Android and Web Applications!

-- 🎓 Graduated from USF with a Bachelor's in Computer Science and a minor in Mathematics, with an Associates in Natural Science from Sierra College
+- 🎓 Graduated from USF with a Bachelor's in Computer Science and a minor in Mathematics, with an Associates in Natural Science from Sierra College.

 - :seedling: Challenging myself to make at least one commit a day >:)

 - :zap: In my free time, I'm teaching myself React and learning how to knit 🧶

+- 🦉 Also I currently have almost an 800 day streak on Duolingo

 - :mailbox: Here's how to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/brooke-richards-swe)